 Monday.com keeps the customer’s data readily available by working with Amazon Web Service (AWS).
 Besides that, Monday also uses the security practices of the Google Cloud Platform.
 Moreover, the company has complied with ISO 27001, ISO 27018.

 In short, both platforms are taking their customers’ data security very seriously.

 Asana has over 150 integrations with enterprise software programs.
 You can use Slack, Instagantt, Dropbox, and Google Drive to organize your work better.
 You can also benefit from a powerful integration with Everhour for time tracking and budgeting:

 When it comes to integrations, Monday is behind Asana with almost 50 workspace solution providers.
 You can use Zoom, Google Drive, Excel, etc. while using Monday.

 Asana has a three-tier pricing strategy.
 The basic plan is free that gives three views as mentioned, basic workflows and reporting.
 The basic free version can include up to 15 team members.
 The Premium account is for $10.99 per month which gives you access to custom fields, unlimited dashboards, and unlimited reporting across unlimited projects among others

-The business plan is the most expensive that costs $24.99 per month per user.
+The business plan is the most expensive and costs $24.99 per month per user.
 The features include advanced reporting options and four views compared to three views in the lower-priced options.